franzenzenhofer/box2d-jquery/CHALLENGE.md

 (something to do after the afterparty and during the breaks)

+update: yes, i realized now that the wifi sucks and this challenge is kinda hard offline .... you will find a way.

 hi, welcome to the box2d-jquery challenge. the idea is simple: contribute to box2d-jquery, get one of ~~15~~ 14 RaspberryPis.